akiwarheit/react-native-dev-guide-to-fixing-firebase-dependency-hell/README.md

 # The React Native Developer's Guide to Fixing Firebase Dependency Hell
 You can't.

 Thanks for reading.
-Follow ya boi instagram @itskeeboi
+Follow ya boi on instagram @itskeeboi